Sylvain Chomet: Film career

-In 2013, Chomet directed his first live-action film, the romantic musical-comedy Attila Marcel.
-Filming took place in Paris from mid-July 2012 and lasted 46 days.
-The film premiered in the Special Presentation section at the 2013 Toronto International Film Festival.
-Chomet also co-composed the music for the film.
-It was released in France by Pathé Distribution on 30 October 2013.
-It had 43,645 admissions in France.
+Filming on Chomet's live action romantic musical-comedy Attila Marcel took place in Paris from mid-July 2012 and lasted 46 days.
+It premiered in the Special Presentation section at the 2013 Toronto International Film Festival, and was released theatrically in France by Pathé in October that year.

-In 2014, a couch gag directed by Chomet aired for The Simpsons episode "Diggs".
+In 2014, a couch gag directed and composed by Chomet aired for The Simpsons episode "Diggs".
 It depicts the family running to the couch until the lights go off.
 Marge leaves to fix the fuse, and when the lights go up, the characters are drawn Triplets of Belleville-style and everything has a French aesthetic to it.
 Bart plays with a do-it-yourself foie gras kit, Lisa plays an accordion, Marge cries out, "Maggie?
 Où est Maggie?" and Homer gets up and eats a snail off the TV, oblivious that Maggie is stuck between his butt cheeks.

 In 2015, Chomet directed and co-wrote the animated music video "Carmen" for Belgian musician Stromae.

 In 2016, Chomet directed the short film Merci Monsieur Imada.
 Later that year, Chomet produced the illustrations for Caleb's Cab, a children's book written by his wife, Sally.

+In June 2021, it was announced that Chomet would direct a Marcel Pagnol biopic, A Magnificent Life.